kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

  ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/5498fefc-0656-48a2-a04b-dd40c9424c2d)

-Now we need to make a new pre_sta.conf file.
-We can do this by vim editor.
+Now we have to make a new ```pre_sta.conf``` file.
+We can do this by vim editor or in simple text editor also.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/d0885737-368b-4ee7-8ba3-2707aa5be258)

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/da429e3b-ca3d-47e8-b389-856fad2f5d74)

-We need to remember that when we are outside openlane , we cannot use the definitions of environmental variables which were used during synthesis.
-So, we will create a my_base.sdc file which will contain the definitions of environment variables.
+Now we will create a my_base.sdc file which will have the definitions of environment variables.

-Now, we also need to create my_base.sdc file containing the content shown in below image in openlane/designs/picorv32a/src directory
+Now, we also need to create my_base.sdc file having the data shown in below image in openlane/designs/picorv32a/src directory

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/cf294e81-401c-45f7-9d0f-48501f07faee)

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/b841d16a-bced-44b4-b05c-dad5df2c4ba6)

-Now go to the openlane directory in a new terminal and execute the ```sta pre_sta.conf``` command.
+Now will go to the openlane directory in a new terminal and execute the ```sta pre_sta.conf``` command.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/309447be-b3ae-4b33-9b36-43d82e738fa0)